vinceskahan/v5wiki/Benchmarks-of-file-and-image-generation.md

    wee_reports weewx-benchmark/weewx.conf
    ```

-5. Look in the log for the generation time of the files and images.
-There should
+5. The benchmark will print the generation time for the files and images
-   be 21 files and 68 images.
+   to standard output.
+Make sure there are 21 files and 68 images.
+If not, there
+   may have been something in `weewx-benchmark/public_html`.
+Go back and do
+   step 3 again.

 6. Add your results to the table below.
 For architecture on Debian systems,
    please run `dpkg --print-architecture`, rather than relying on `uname -a`.